laoshanlung/blog/content/post/2019-10-15-react-refactory-component-did-update.md

 }
 ```

-A lot simpler than before, but... it doesn't exactly do what we want it to do because the input is still in "editting" mode after we save it.
+A lot simpler than before, but... it doesn't exactly do what we want it to do because the input is still in "editing" mode after we save it.

 <p class="codepen" data-height="265" data-theme-id="0" data-default-tab="js,result" data-user="tanqhnguyen" data-slug-hash="MWWeYXB" style="height: 265px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;" data-pen-title="Refactored to use useState">
   <span>See the Pen <a href="https://codepen.io/tanqhnguyen/pen/MWWeYXB">